 Fisher Funds maintains a register of all proxy voting, on a per scheme, per investment, per resolution basis.
-In respect of voting which is inconsistent with the guidelines above or could be considered potentially contentious, Fisher Funds will also record an explanation of our voting decisions and how this has contributed to our goals around active stewardship.
+In respect of voting which is inconsistent with the guidelines above or could be considered potentially contentious, Fisher Funds will also record an explanation of its voting decisions and how this has contributed to its goals around active stewardship.

-Our proxy voting will be published monthly, one month in arrears and annually Fisher Funds will produce an annual Stewardship Report on our website within three months of the end of each financial year.
+Fisher Funds proxy voting will be published monthly, one month in arrears and annually.
+Fisher Funds will produce an annual Stewardship Report on its website within three months of the end of each financial year.

-8. Policy Owner
+8. Policy owner